RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 })();
 ```

-Let's take a closer look at the code above to get a better idea of what's happening in each section:
+Let's take a closer look at the `async / await` code above to get a better idea of what's happening in each section:

  -